getodk/docs/docs/central-install-digital-ocean.rst

     If you don't want to disable the firewall entirely, you can instead configure Docker, ``iptables``, and ``ufw`` yourself.
 This can be difficult to do correctly, so we don't recommend most people try.
 Another option is to use an upstream network firewall.

     The goal here is to ensure that it is possible to access the host through its external IP from within each Docker container.
-In particular, if you can successfully ``curl`` your Central website over HTTPS on its public domain name.
+To verify that this is the case, try to ``curl`` your Central website over HTTPS on its public domain name from within one of the containers.

 #.
 Download the software.
 In the server window, type: